Frequently asked questions about Croatia’s digital nomad permit: Guide for 2023

 View our guide on how to sign up for state health insurance in Croatia here.

 A: Yes.
-To set context, HZZO is the state health insurance fund.
-The digital nomad is exempt from signing up for state health insurance.
+To set the context, HZZO is the state health insurance fund.
+A digital nomad is exempt from signing up for state health insurance.
 However, their spouse and children must sign up for state health insurance.
 When signing up for the first time, you must pay one year of back pay (12 months of premiums) to register into the system.

 View our guide on state health insurance including costs here.